dhineshaps/dhineshaps/README.md

 - 👋 Hi, I’m @dhineshaps , Dhinesh Palanisamy- Mainframe Modernization Developer and Machine Learning Enthusiastic.
 - 👀 I’m interested in Learning new things and exploring the new things.
-- 🌱 I’m currently learning Pythin and Machine Learning.
+- 🌱 I’m currently learning Python and Machine Learning.
 - 📫 How to reach me @ dhinesh.palanisamy@yahoo.com

 <!---